CP3: Unifying Point Cloud Completion by Pretrain-Prompt-Predict Paradigm: Experiments

 \subsubsection{Ablation Studies of IOI Pretraining}

-\textbf{Why does the IOI pretraining work?} To verify the effectiveness of our IOI pretraining, we compare a variety of pretraining pairs in Table \ref{tab:ablation_generation}.
-When we use the incompletion to reconstruct itself (``Pre-4"), the result can improve to 5.78, because the model learns the distribution of each incomplete point cloud independently, and then plays a better generalization in the generation stage.
+\textbf{Why does the IOI pretraining work?} To verify the effectiveness of our IOI pretraining, we compare a variety of pretraining settings in Table \ref{tab:ablation_generation}.
+When we use the incomplete point cloud to reconstruct itself (``Pre-4") as the pretext task, the result can improve to 5.78, because the model learns the distribution of each incomplete point cloud independently, and then plays a better generalization in the generation stage.
 Next we try to use completion as a pretext task (``Pre-5 " and ``Pre-7").
 Compared with incomplete point cloud, the incomplete of incomplete point cloud has a greater degree and more diverse partial areas, because it has undergone the twice incomplete treatment.
-It is difficult for the network to complete the IOI input to the complete target.
-Therefore, it is more appropriate to process the augment input to the original incomplete point cloud.
-As we can see, ``Pre-5 " is 6.03, while ``Pre-7 " improves to 5.69.
-We also consider some commonly used data diversified operations in point cloud, e.g., mirroring and jittering the point cloud, demonstrating by the ``Pre-1" and ``Pre-2".
-As for comparison with other pretraining method for generation stage, we used the same pretraining strategy as SCRN \cite{wang2021cascaded}.
+It is difficult for the network to complete the IOI input to the complete target (``Pre-5 ").
+As a result, it drops to 6.03 from 5.96.
+Therefore, it is more appropriate to process the augment input to the original incomplete point cloud, where ``Pre-7" improves to 5.69.
+We also consider some commonly used data diversified operations in point cloud analysis, e.g., mirroring and jittering the point cloud, demonstrating by the ``Pre-1" and ``Pre-2".
+Their results are reduced to 7.59 and 7.16 respectively, which indicates that such operations destroy the structures of the point cloud and make the completing excessively difficult.
+As for comparison with other pretraining manners for generation stage, we use the same pretraining strategy as SCRN \cite{wang2021cascaded}.
 SCRN is a hybrid training of shape completion (``IOI" to ``I") and partial reconstruction (``IOI" to ``IOI") in a \textit{parallel} manner.
-Such pretraining may mislead the model, by using the similar input but with different supervision.
-In contrast, our CP3 follows a \textit{serial} training manner from NLP, with ``IOI" to ``I" for pretraining and then ``I" to ``C" for prompting.
-To show our effectiveness, we conduct such parallel style of SCRN as ``Pre-6 ".
-The CD loss ($\times 10^4$) of parallel manner is worse (parallel vs our serial: 5.75 vs 5.69).
-In addition, based on ``Pre-7", we also compare the maximum threshold $\Gamma$ of the crop rate based on the IOI pretraining, which is shown in Table \ref{tab:ablation_IOI_crop}.
-Through the series of experiments, we finally determine the threshold $\Gamma$ is 0.9.
+To show our effectiveness, we conduct such parallel style of SCRN as ``Pre-6 ", which gets the performance of 5.75.
+Considering such parallel pretraining may mislead the generation model, by using the similar input but with different supervision.
+In contrast, our CP3 follows a \textit{serial} training manner from NLP, with ``IOI" to ``I" for pretraining and then ``I" to ``C" for prompting, and achieves better performance of 5.69.